sed-boi/render-stats/README.md

 ## Limitations

 **IPv6 Only:**
 Due to current limitations in some network environments (especially virtualized ones), the addon supports **only IPv6 connectivity**.
-The addon may generate an IPv4 public URL if no IPv6 connection is available; however, for full functionality—including NAT mapping and QR code generation—the network must support IPv6.
+The addon may generate an IPv4 public URL if no IPv6 connection is available; however, for full functionality—including QR code generation—the network must support IPv6.
 Please ensure your environment (router/ISP) provides IPv6 connectivity.
 Dual‑stack (IPv4/IPv6) support is not available in this version.

 ## Important First-Time Setup